 Molecules of the cell membranes are mostly synthesized in two organelles: endoplasmic reticulum and Golgi apparatus.
 In the pages dealing with these organelles, we will describe the synthesis processes in more detail.
 Thus, lipid synthesis will be studied in the pages dedicated to the smooth endoplasmic reticulum and Golgi apparatus, protein synthesis in the rough endoplasmic reticulum pages, and carbohydrates in the pages about endoplasmic reticulum and Golgi apparatus.
 In the following pages, we will also learn the paths that membrane molecules follow to reach the different membrane-bound compartments, as well as the plasma membrane.
-So, in this page, only a summary of the synthesis of membrane molecules is provided.
+So, here, only a summary of the synthesis of membrane molecules is provided.

 Membranes are continuously renewing their molecules.
 They are removed and synthesized steadly.
 By using radiolabeled amino acids, it has been shown that high molecular weight proteins of the plasma membrane are renewed every 2-5 days, whereas low molecular weight proteins every 7-13 days.
-Lipids are replaced every 7-13 days.
+Lipids are replaced every 7-13 days, too.
 Proteins, most of the lipids, and a few carbohydrates of cell membranes are synthesized in the endoplasmic reticulum.
 Many lipids species and most of the carbohydrates of membranes are synthesized in the Golgi apparatus.

 As a special case, it is worth to mention peroxisomes.
 It has been reported that peroxisomes are originated from vesicles coming from the endoplasmic reticulum and mitochondria.
 However, part of the molecules of their membranes are synthesized by free ribosomes.
 The sources of peroxisome membrane molecules are, therefore, diverse.